Spy Kids 3-D: Game Over: Novelization

 Talk Miramax Books released a novelization of the movie in June 2003.
-The novel was written by children's book author Kitty Richards.
+The novel was written by the children's book author Kitty Richards.
 The posters and end of the credits even say "Read the Talk/Miramax Books", telling the viewers to read the print retelling.

+Video games

+Two tie-in video games for the movie were released.
+One for the Game Boy Advance developed by Digital Eclipse, and one for Microsoft Windows developed by InLight Entertainment.

 In popular culture

+In "Episode 1" of the ninth season of the sketch comedy series Mad TV, 50 Cent (played by Aries Spears) raps about 2003's lackluster summer blockbuster films and sequels in a parody of "P.I.M.P".
+One of the films brought up is Spy Kids 3-D: Game Over, commenting on how the lead actors were above the age of being considered "kids".

-In "The Never-Ending Stories" episode of the animated TV series American Dad (Season 15, episode 9), CIA agent Stan Smith tells the class he is teaching that he is the only contributor to the Wikipedia article on Spy Kids 3-D: Game Over.
+In "The Never-Ending Stories" episode of the animated TV series American Dad (Season 15, Episode 9), CIA agent Stan Smith tells the class he is teaching that he is the only contributor to the Wikipedia article on Spy Kids 3-D: Game Over.